geauxvirtual/twoby20/README.md

 `0:10m@100`

 Power in watts is defined as integer value, and power as a percentage of the user profile's FTP is defined as a float.

+Requirements when defining an interval and a workout is that the duration of the interval or workout matches the total duration of the segments or intervals respectively.
+The application will fail to load the workout if these durations do not match.

 ## TODOs
 - [ ] Add styling to the GUI